FreyMo/ExampleApp/README.md

 # ExampleApp
 A WPF example app that allows UI translation, follows the SOLID principle and uses the Common Libraries

 This is an example app that is used to demonstrate features that are being developed for WPF projects.
-It requires the "Common" libraries that is also under constant development.
+It requires the [Common](https://github.com/FreyMo/Common) libraries that is also under constant development.
 Currently, it includes the following features:
 - Runtime UI translation
 - Native MatLab integration
 - Neat argument checking